 - Oily fish (tuna, salmon, swordfish, herring, sea bream): between 5 and 10 µg per 100g

-- Small fish (mackerel, sardines): about 12 µg per 100 g
+- Small fish (mackerel, sardines): approximately 12 µg per 100 g

 - Eggs: 11 µg per 100g

-- Dairy products: about 2 µg per 100g
+- Dairy products: approximately 2 µg per 100g

 Vitamin D can be synthesized from sunlight.
 According to the National Academy of Medicine, 10 minutes of sun exposure per day is enough to synthesize a daily rate.
-However, this is not without risk to the skin and is only feasible depending on weather conditions.
+However, this is not without risk for the skin and is only feasible depending on weather conditions.

 According to ANSES in 2022, the recommended daily intakes of vitamin D are:

-- 5.2 µg/d for infants (1 to 3 years old)
+- 5.2 µg/day for infants (1 to 3 years)

-- 2.6 µg/d for children (4 to 10 years old)
+- 2.6 µg/day for children (4 to 10 years)

-- 2.9 µg/d for adolescents (11 to 17 years old)
+- 2.9 µg/day for adolescents (11 to 17 years)

-- 3.1 µg/d in adults (18 to 79 years old)
+- 3.1 µg/day in adults (18 to 79 years)

-What you must remember
+What you need to remember